Irish Mail on Sunday editor appears before Charleton Tribunal

 Conor O’Donnell says he authorised crime correspondent to try to interview Ms D

-Conor O’Donnell during the Disclosures Tribunal at Dublin Castle.
+Conor O’Donnell arrives at the Charleton Tribunal at Dublin Castle.
+Photograph: Gareth Chaney/Collins

+Sebastian Hamilton arrives at the Charleton Tribunal at Dublin Castle.
 Photograph: Gareth Chaney/Collins

 The tribunal, which is investigating an alleged smear campaign against Sgt McCabe, was told by Conor O’Donnell that in 2014 he gave authorisation for his crime correspondent Debbie McCann to travel to Co Cavan to try to interview a woman being called Ms D.